 Prior to earning his Juris Doctor at the University of the Pacific, McGeorge School of Law, Jake researched state legislative history and statutes for a Sacramento-based firm specializing in legislative intent research.
 He has also researched labor, employment, and real property issues for senior attorneys at three California state bodies.

-Jessica is an associate on Tom McCurdy’s and Ashley Nagrodski’s teams, providing defense for insurers and their insureds in a variety of commercial litigation suits.
-Jessica’s practice focuses on automobile accidents, premises liability, product liability, first and third party personal injury, and uninsured and underinsured motorist cases.
+Jessica is an associate on the teams of Gordon Klug and Ashley Nagrodski, providing defense for insurers and their insureds in a variety of commercial litigation suits.
+Jessica’s practice focuses on automobile accidents, construction defect, first and third party personal injury, product liability, and uninsured and underinsured motorist cases.

 Prior to joining Smith Freed Eberhard, Jessica worked as a civil litigator on both the plaintiffs and defense side.
 She gained experience in the areas of commercial litigation, personal injury, construction defect, eminent domain, professional malpractice, and employment, in addition to federal contract and trespass law.